CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 module load ioapi-3.2/gcc-9.5-netcdf
 ```

-Step 1: Create the module file.
+Step 1: Create the module file for ioapi-3.2.

 First, create a path to store the module file.
 The path must contain /Modules/modulefiles/ and should have the general form
 /<path to>/Modules/modulefiles/<module-name>/<version> where <version> is typically numerical and is the actual module file.